haldarainit/sabri-admin/DEMOGRAPHICS-IMPLEMENTATION.md

 To test the feature:

 1. ✅ Server running on http://localhost:3000
-2. ✅ Navigate to /dashboard/demographics
+2. ✅ Navigate to /dashboard (Overview)
 3. ✅ Check map loads with markers
-4. ✅ Test filtering by state/city
-5. ✅ Click markers to see popups
+4. ✅ Click markers to see popups
-6. ✅ Switch map views
-7. ✅ Verify statistics accuracy
+5. ✅ Verify counts and locations match your orders

 ## Status

 ✅ **COMPLETE AND FUNCTIONAL**

-- Demographics page created
+- Demographics map embedded in Overview
 - API endpoint working
 - Map rendering correctly
-- Filters functional
-- Navigation integrated
+- Global Leaflet CSS imported
-- Documentation complete
+- Documentation updated

 The feature is ready to use!
-Just navigate to the Demographics page from the sidebar.
+Just open the Dashboard Overview.